wasny0ps/Ethernaut-Challenges/Challenges/Dex/README.md

 In solidity, mathematical processes are between integers values so the result of this process must be an integer.
 That's why, it doesn't get fractions.
 For example, `5 / 2 = 2` in solidity.

-When we look at the contract, it divides the `getSwapPrice()` function.
-In other words, there are potential issues we will abuse them.
+When we look at the contract, it calculate the swap price with division of `(amount * IERC20(to).balanceOf(address(this))` and `IERC20(from).balanceOf(address(this))` values.
+After calculating the swap price, it uses this value as swappable tokens count.
+In this case, it may swaps more than enough balance.
+Let's explain this issue with example!

 We're going to swap all of our token1 for token2.
-Then swap all our token2 to obtain token1, then swap all our token1 for token2 and continue.
+Then swap all our token2 to token1, then swap all our token1 for token2 and continue.

 ```
       DEX       |      player